orbitoosoft/orbitootoolkit/README.md

 Finally we can load animals from database and check, what sound they makes.
-We will send all requests to servicepoint (injected using qualifier`@ServicePointReference`) and the toolkit find dispatch the request to the proper domain service based on the type of subject entity.
+We will send all requests to servicepoint (injected using qualifier`@ServicePointReference`) and the toolkit will dispatch the request to the proper domain service based on the type of subject entity.
 ```java
 @Service
 public class TestBean {